kimdoanh89/doanhluong.me/_posts/2020-07-18-Mega-lab-part1.markdown

 - GNS3:
   - Router image: i86bi-linux-l3-adventerprisek9-15.5.2T
   - The startup-config is [here](https://github.com/kimdoanh89/Network-Automation-in-GNS3/blob/master/docs/MEGA-LAB/configs/mega-lab-router-startup-config.txt)
-  - Note: this startup-config has to copy in 2 folders in order to work.
+  - Note: this startup-config has to be copied in 2 folders in order to work.
     - In the host machine: C:\Users\kimdo\GNS3\configs\mega-lab-router.txt (kimdo is my computer name).
     - In the GNS3 vm: /GNS3/projects/